 What not to do with Graves’ disease?

 It is crucial not to ignore your symptoms.
 Graves’ disease is not a condition you should try to manage on your own.
-It’s essential to get a professional medical diagnosis and follow your doctor’s treatment plan.
+It is essential to get a professional medical diagnosis.
+Always follow your doctor’s treatment plan.
 Untreated, the condition can lead to severe health complications.

 What is the life expectancy of people with Graves’ disease?

 With proper medical care, a person with Graves’ disease can live a normal, healthy life.
 The condition is very manageable.
-However, if left untreated, it can increase your risk of serious long-term problems like heart disease and osteoporosis.
+If the condition is left untreated, it can cause serious long-term problems.
+This includes a higher risk of heart disease and osteoporosis.

 Stay updated with the latest blogs by visiting our website.